Eglinton Avenue

 Eglinton Avenue is a major east–west arterial thoroughfare in Toronto and Mississauga in the Canadian province of Ontario.
 The street begins at Highway 407 (but does not interchange with the tollway) at the western limits of Mississauga, as a continuation of Lower Baseline in Milton.
 It traverses the midsection of both cities and ends at Kingston Road.
-Eglinton Avenue is the only street to cross all six former boroughs of Metropolitan Toronto.
+Eglinton Avenue is the only street to cross all six former cities and boroughs of Metropolitan Toronto.

 The Toronto section was surveyed in the 19th century as the Fourth Concession Road (with the first being Queen Street).
 It was historically known as Richview Sideroad in Etobicoke and Lower Baseline in Mississauga.
 It was also designated Highway 5A (and later Highway 109) in Scarborough.

 History

 There are two sources for the naming of Eglinton Avenue.
 Henry Scadding in an early history of the city wrote that it originated from Eglinton Castle in Scotland, itself named for the Earls of Eglinton.
 Several early settlers, impressed by the Eglinton Tournament of 1839 hosted by the 13th Earl, named the hamlet developing in the area as the Village of Eglinton after the Earl.
-More likely is the humbler story that it was named by the tavern keeper John Montgomery who settled in the area in 1830 and named the village after the Earl of Eglinton of the Montgomerie family, to whom he believed he had a family connection.
+More likely is the humbler story that it was named by the tavern keeper John Montgomery who settled in the area in 1830 and named the village after the Earl of Eglinton of the Montgomerie family, to whom he believed he had a family connection, despite the slight difference in spelling.

-The wagon trail connecting to Yonge between the third and fifth concessions (St. Clair and Lawrence Avenues respectively) soon adopted the name of the village and was gradually improved over the years near Yonge Street.
+The wagon trail connecting to Yonge Street between the third and fifth concessions (St. Clair and Lawrence Avenues respectively) soon adopted the name of the village and was gradually improved over the years near Yonge Street.
 In 1890, the area was incorporated as North Toronto, and in 1912, it was annexed to Toronto itself.
 In 1953, Metropolitan Toronto (commonly known as Metro) was formed.
-Seeking to build new connections to the rapidly developing suburbs, Metro widened and interconnected Eglinton to its current form through the decade.
+Seeking to build new connections to the rapidly developing suburbs, Metro widened and interconnected Eglinton Avenue to its current form through the decade.